 3. Discovery: Disclosure of Information

 Discovery is governed by Article 31 of the CPLR, and is often the longest phase of the divorce.
 Discovery is the term used to describe how each side obtains the information they will need to proceed with the case.
 Usually, discovery occurs after the pleadings have been filed, but it can start before the complaint is served.
 A discovery schedule will be set during the preliminary conference.

 (a) The Preliminary Conference

 If there are children involved, the court will also determine whether the children need independent representation.
-If so, the court will appoint a law guardian to represent the children.
-The law guardian will be paid either by the state or by the parties, as determined by the court.
+If so, the court will appoint an attorney for the child to represent the children.
+The attorney for the child will be paid either by the state or by the parties, as determined by the court.